Vet-Approved: Prioritizing your cat's metabolic health when choosing odor control.

 2. Sodium Bicarbonate (Baking Soda)

-Safe in small amounts, but limited.
+When it comes to baking soda and cats, the ingredient is safe in small amounts but limited as a deodorizer.
 It only works on basic odors and doesn't trap ammonia gas effectively.
 Use as a base layer, but don't rely on it for 100% control.

 3. Negative Pressure Ventilation